 On Shetland we stay 4 nights in a quality, hand-picked guesthouse in Lerwick on Shetland Mainland.

-During the holiday there is one overnight ferry journey between Orkney & Shetland.
+During the holiday there are two overnight ferry journeys (between Orkney & Shetland and between Shetland back to the mainland).
 We will book standard cabin accommodation.

 This three-centre holiday is designed around fabulous walks amid varied and stunning land and seascapes.
 We spend two nights on the Isle of Skye, three on Harris and two in Ullapool on the mainland's west coast

 "Very interesting itinerary.
 Standard of walks very high and appropriate for the group.
 Our guide Angela was informative and very interested in the clients.
 Sites well chosen"